 In lieu of in-person auditions, auditionees are asked to:

 If you would you like to see an example of a "Madame Dido" monologue being performed, play the video to the right to see WCT alum, Madeline Adelle Phillips, perform her version.
 In addition to modeling, Madeline has been performing on stage and in films across the country.
 To learn more about her, go to www.madelineadellephillips.com

 The state of Massachusetts has a phased approach to re-opening.
-On Monday June 8th, the state entered “Phase 2” of the reopening plan.
-In Phase 2, state guidelines allow for “non-athletic instructional classes in arts/education/life skills for youths under 18 years of age in groups fewer than 10”.
+On July 6th, 2020, the state entered “Phase 3” of the reopening plan.
+In Phase 3, state guidelines allow for “non-athletic instructional classes in arts/education/life skills for youths under 18 years of age”.

-As stated, in-person rehearsals will not begin until July 21st.
+As stated, in-person rehearsals will not begin until 3/18/21 at the earliest.
 During these rehearsals/film sessions the group will abide by the following protocols:

 How can you put on a show during a pandemic?